yashkant/padam-tensorflow/README.md

 # Experiments
 We carry out the experiments to compare the performance of four optimizers -  Adam, Amsgrad, SGD Momentum and the proposed algorithm Padam, on 3 modern deep learning architectures ResNet18, WideResNet18 and VGGNet16, over CIFAR-10 and CIFAR-100 datasets.
-All the experiments on CIFAR-10 have been run for 200 epochs, using categorical cross entropy loss function.
+All the experiments have been run for 200 epochs, using categorical cross entropy loss function.

 Results
 ---